Picture Gallery

 Photo

 The Edward Hunter Awards.
-Edward Hunter knew that a company was only as good as the people it employed.
+Edward Hunter had always known that a company was only as good as the people it employed.
 With this in mind, he created two annual student awards for exceptional work in the Printing Department of the Watford Technical College: one for compositors, the other for photogravure process work.
-In 1951 the Edward Hunter Award went to David Cave ‘for outstanding merit and progress in photo process work.’
+In 1951, the Edward Hunter Award went to David Cave 'for outstanding merit and progress in photo process work.'
 (Courtesy of David Cave)

 Photo

 Inside the South Paper Store, 1951.
-The building is no more than a year old yet reels and packages of flat stock are already competing for scarce space.
-During the 1950s works expansion known as Operation Sunrise, a new white paper bay will be built to warehouse the flat stock, and the South Paper Store will be widened to accommodate more reels.
-The Store would be enlarged again in 1960.
-For more on the works expansion see the Facts & Opinions page.
+The building is no more than a year old, yet reels and flat paper stock are already competing for scarce space.
+During the upcoming works expansion known as Operation Sunrise, a new white paper bay will be built to warehouse the flat stock, and the South Paper Store will be widened to accommodate more reels.
+The Store will be enlarged again in 1960.
+For more on the works expansion, see the Facts & Opinions page.
 (Photo supplied by Basil Boden)

 Photo